ConstantRobotics-Ltd/SerialPort/README.md

 # Overview

 **SerialPort** C++ library provides simple interface to work with serial ports. **SerialPort.h** file contains declaration of **SerialPort** C++ class. **SerialPort** has functions: open, write data and read data from serial port.
 SerialPort library also provides applications to test communication with any equipment (send data and check response).
 The library requires C++17 standard.
 The library doesn't have any third-party dependency.
+The library compatible with Linux and Window OS.